Gradescope Instructor Guide

 • Negative Scoring - start from the total points available for the question and subtract or add points by clicking rubric items

-6. Click +Add Rubric Item to create a single rubric or Create Group to create a group of similar rubric items together.
+6. Click either Add Rubric Item to create a single rubric or Create Group to create a group of similar rubric items together.
 For each rubric you add, set a description and the points.

-• You can use what's called Markdown syntax in rubric items to insert images, links, code blocks, tables, lists, bold or italic text, and more.
-In the description box, select one of the Markdown icons or use a Markdown command.
+• You can use what is called Markdown syntax to format your rubric items (e.g. insert images, links, code blocks, tables, lists, bold or italicize text).
+In the description box, select one of the Markdown icons.

 Tips

-• Modify rubric descriptions as you go to reflect how the rubric is being applied.
-Updates that make the descriptions more specific will help the grading team be more consistent in how the rubric is applied.
+• Update rubric descriptions as you go to reflect how the rubric is being applied.
+Making descriptions more specific in response to student answers will help the grading team maintain consistency in applying the rubric.

-• When choosing rubrics, consider what rubrics would be meaningful to review, both for the students trying to understand their grades and for your teaching team in looking at class-wide analytics.
-Try to avoid rubrics that are points-based (e.g., one item wrong, three items wrong) rather than descriptive, and avoid rubrics that force graders to choose from a group (e.g., which of the following items best applies), since students won't be able to see the non-chosen rubrics.
+• When selecting rubrics, consider what rubrics would be meaningful for students to understand their grades and for your teaching team to review class-wide analytics.
+Try to avoid basic points-based rubrics (e.g., one item wrong, three items wrong) and those that require graders to choose from a list (e.g., which of the following items best applies), as students will not be able to see the non-chosen options.
+Instead, opt for descriptive rubrics to provide clearer feedback.

-• Keep in mind that Gradescope requires assigning at least one rubric item for each question, to consider it graded.
-Therefore, you will always need a rubric item to indicate when an answer in positive scoring is entirely incorrect (i.e., add no points) or an answer in negative scoring is entirely correct (i.e., subtract no points).
+• Keep in mind that Gradescope requires assigning at least one rubric item for each question to consider an assignment graded.
+Therefore, you will always need to assign a rubric item to each question to indicate when an answer in positive scoring is entirely incorrect (i.e., add no points) or an answer in negative scoring is entirely correct (i.e., subtract no points).

 • When practical, choose a positive or negative scoring scheme based on what will be fastest for the teaching team to enter, especially in large courses.
-For example, use negative scoring if students are expected to do most of the questions right, to save on clicks/keystrokes needed when grading.
+For example, use negative scoring if students are expected to do most of the questions right.
+This setup can save on clicks/keystrokes needed when grading and add up to significant time-savings.

 Grade student work in your Gradescope course

-Once available, student submissions will be organized by question in Gradescope.
-You can divide up work between a team of graders to grade one specific question at a time.
+Once available, student submissions will be organized by questions in Gradescope.
+You can divide up work in a team of graders so that each grader focuses on one specific question at a time.

 1. Log in to your Canvas course, and click Gradescope in the Course Navigation.

-2. In your Gradescope course, click Assignments from the left-hand menu, then click the assignment name.
+2. In your Gradescope course, click Assignments from the navigation menu, then click the assignment name.

-3. Click Grade Submissions in the left-hand menu, and click the question that you would like to grade.
+3. Click Grade Submissions in the navigation menu, and click the question that you would like to grade.

-4. The student's submission will be displayed on the left and the grading rubric(s) will be displayed in the right-hand panel, or you may need to click Grade at the bottom of the screen to see this.
-You can click any rubric item to apply it, but you may find it faster to use the corresponding keyboard number or letter (whichever is in the box for the item).
+4. The student's submission will be displayed on the left and the grading rubric(s) will be displayed in the rubric panel on the right, or you may need to click Grade at the bottom of the screen to see this.
+You can click inside the numbered box for any rubric item to apply it, but you may find it faster to use the corresponding keyboard number or letter (whichever is in the box for the item).

 • Note that you will need to apply at least one rubric to each question for Gradescope to consider the student's submission graded.